Sinterklaas: Arrival from Spain

 The text presented here comes from a pamphlet that John Pintard released in New York in 1810.
 It is the earliest source mentioning Spain in connection to Sinterklaas.
-Pintard wanted St. Nicholas to become patron saint of New York and hoped to establish a Sinterklaas tradition.
+Pintard wanted Saint Nicholas to become the patron saint of New York and hoped to establish a Sinterklaas tradition.
 Apparently he got help from the Dutch community in New York, that provided him with the original Dutch Sinterklaas poem.
 Strictly speaking, the poem does not state that Sinterklaas comes from Spain, but that he needs to go to Spain to pick up the oranges and pomegranates.
-So the link between Sinterklaas and Spain goes through the oranges, a much appreciated treat in the 19th century.
-Later the connection with the oranges got lost, and Spain became his home.
-Traditionally, the city of origin of the steamboat has been the port city of Alicante (Spain).
-This could be based on the fact that Alicante's patron is Saint Nicholas, and that the city's cathedral is dedicated to this saint.
-The province of Alicante is also famous for its oranges.
+So the link between Sinterklaas and Spain goes through the oranges, a much-appreciated treat in the 19th century.
+Later, the connection with the oranges got lost, and Spain became his home.
+Traditionally, the city of origin of the steamboat has been the Spanish port city of Alicante.
+This could be based on the fact that Alicante's patron is Saint Nicholas, and that the city's cathedral, Concatedral de San Nicolás, is dedicated to this saint.
+The province of Alicante is also known for its oranges.